-- Vocal cords: There are people whos voice crack up due to their vocal cords, and the main reason is that they didn’t warm-up their vocal cords.
+- Voice cracks due to vocal cords: There are people whose voices crack due to their vocal cords, and the main reason is that they didn’t warm up their vocal cords.

-- Throat muscles: There are some muscles in your throat that do allow you to sing, if these are not well developed for singing or not sufficiently warmed up enough, the result might be a cracked up voice.
+- Voice cracks due to throat muscles: There are some muscles in your throat that do allow you to sing, if these are not well developed for singing or not sufficiently warmed up enough, the result might be cracks in the voice.

-- Breathing: The problem is not with breathing itself, but whit how you as a singer actually control the airflow, simply put if you can not provide enough air to be able to sing the notes then your voice might crack up.
+- Voice cracks due to bad breathing technique: The problem is not with breathing itself, but with how you as a singer actually control the airflow, simply put if you can not provide enough air to be able to sing the notes then your voice might crack up.

-- High notes: One main reason which is probably even the reason why your voice is cracking up is that you do not know how to sing high notes.
-If you are having trouble singing higher notes and you find yourself cracking up fairly often then it is time to take a good look at thew ay you are singing the higher notes.
+- Voice cracks due to singing high notes: One main reason which is probably even the reason why your voice is cracking up is that you do not know how to sing high notes.
+If you are having trouble singing higher notes and you find yourself cracking up fairly often then it is time to take a good look at the way you are singing the higher notes.

-- Stress: A lot of singers are extremely stressed when they sing in front of somebody, especially if they are at an audition, this nervousness could end up making your voice crack, although it could be worse as I have seen some singers starting to stutter or even forgetting the lyrics.
+- Voice cracks due to stress: A lot of singers are extremely stressed when they sing in front of somebody, especially if they are at an audition, this nervousness could end up making your voice crack, although it could be worse as I have seen some singers starting to stutter or even forgetting the lyrics.

-- Stamina: The body uses a lot of energy while singing, ever wondered why your heart is pumping so hard after singing just a couple of songs?
-The truth is that if you are not used to singing then you will not have the required stamina to sing, and this what causes voice cracks in adults.
+- Voice cracks due to low stamina: The body uses a lot of energy while singing, ever wondered why your heart is pumping so hard after singing just a couple of songs?
+The truth is that if you are not used to singing then you will not have the required stamina to sing, and this is what causes voice cracks in adults.

 If you want to know how to sing falsetto without cracking, then the first thing to do is to observe yourself singing falsetto and to make sure that you are using falsetto correctly.
 If you are using falsetto sometimes, just as a backup plan when you can not hit the higher notes with your head voice then you probably can not sing falsetto correctly.
 Singers who are falsetto singers do not use their falsetto voice as a backup, simply put they focus on using their falsetto voice instead of their head voice.

-The truth is that you as a singer will have to come up with your own unique breathing technique while singing for each song that you are singing.
-There is virtually no point in leaning someone’s breathing technique because there are physical differences between everybody’s ability to breathe and their tempo in which they do it.
+The truth is that you as a singer will have to come up with your own unique breathing technique while singing each song that you are singing.
+There is virtually no point in learning someone’s breathing technique because there are physical differences between everybody’s ability to breathe and the tempo in which they do it.
 Simply put you will have to find your own unique breathing method, while still keeping in mind some guidelines for a good breathing technique.

 I will not go much in-depth about what kind of breathing technique will fix the voice cracks as I have already written an in-depth article about it, for more information check out my article Proper breathing technique for singing ( Top 12 Techniques ).

-A lot of singers think they are taking good care fo their vocal cords, in fact, what they end up doing is to force their vocal cords with each song they are singing.
-You can not think of your vocal cords as muscles, once they start hurting that is and indication fo your body that you are forcing your vocal cords and it is time to stop.
+A lot of singers think they are taking good care of their vocal cords, in fact, what they end up doing is to force their vocal cords with each song they are singing.
+You can not think of your vocal cords as muscles, once they start hurting that is an indication from your body that you are forcing your vocal cords and it is time to stop.
 Sometimes when you are not sufficiently warmed up and you are also forcing your vocal cords, not only your voice will sound cracked but you will notice that your voice squeaks when singing.

 The throat muscles let you sing as they directly affect the vocal cords.
-For beginner singers, it is fairly usual to have their voice crack up from time to time, as these muscles are not yet developed yet.
+For beginner singers, it is fairly usual to have their voices crack from time to time, as these muscles are not developed yet.
 The bright side is that once these muscles are stronger and better developed that you will get rid of your voice cracks.
-The problem is that your throat muscles will probably hurt fo the first couple of weeks, but this is normal, just like any other muscle on your body when you use it it will hurt once it starts growing.
+The problem is that your throat muscles will probably hurt for the first couple of weeks, but this is normal, just like any other muscle on your body when you use it it will hurt once it starts growing.